-This delete trigger fires on job specifications only.
+This form-delete trigger fires on job forms only.
 To use the trigger, add the following line to the trigger table:

 '''

-sample4 delete job "nodeljob.sh"
+sample4 form-delete job "nodeljob.sh"

 '''

 Whenever a user attempts to delete a job, the request to delete the job is rejected, and the user is shown an error message.